the0neWhoKnocks/docs.setting-up-windows-10-pro/README.md

     - Click `Apply`
 - In an Admin `cmd` or `powershell` terminal, run `gpupdate /force`

+As part of this [Powershell script](./assets/install-apps-w-chocolatey.ps1), I also disable `WaaSMedicPS`.
+It's a pesky service that will constantly try to reenable updates.

+For good measure, I also disable the ability for the Update Service to start.
+- In Services, open up the `Windows Update` properties
+- In `General`
+  - Set the Startup type to `Manual`
+  - `Stop` it if it's running
+- In `Log On`
+  - Toggle `This account` for `Log on as`
+  - Set the account to your User name.
+Usually you can just type in `.\<username>` replacing `<username>` with your actual username.
+  - Set `Password` and `Confirm password` to the same incorrect password.
+This way if something does try to turn it back on, it'll fail to start due to lack of permissions.
+  - If you need to turn it back on, just `Log on as` back to `Local System account` and you may have to restart your system.

 ---

 ## Installing Apps With Chocolatey